 A partnership is not a taxable entity and incurs no federal income tax liability.
-Instead, each partner of a partnership is required to take into account his share of items of income, gain, loss and deduction of the partnership in computing his federal income tax liability, regardless of whether cash distributions are made to him by the partnership.
-Distributions by a partnership to a partner are generally not taxable unless the amount of cash distributed is in excess of his adjusted basis in his partnership interest.
+Instead, each partner of a partnership is required to take into account his share of items of income, gain, loss and deduction of the partnership in computing his federal income tax liability, regardless of whether cash distributions are made to the partner by the partnership.
+Distributions by a partnership to a partner are generally not taxable unless the amount of cash distributed is in excess of the partner's adjusted basis in his or her partnership interest.

 Section 7704 of the Internal Revenue Code provides that publicly-traded partnerships will, as a general rule, be taxed as corporations.
 However, an exception, referred to as the "Qualifying Income Exception," exists with respect to publicly-traded partnerships whose gross income for every taxable year consists of at least 90% "qualifying income."
 Qualifying income includes income and gains derived from the wholesale and retail marketing and transportation of propane.
 Other types of qualifying income include interest other than from a financial business, dividends, gains from the sale of real property and gains from the sale or other disposition of assets held for the production of income that otherwise constitutes qualifying income.
-We estimate that less than 7% of our current income is not qualifying income; however, this estimate could change from time to time.
-Based upon and subject to this estimate, the factual representations made by us and the managing general partner and a review of the applicable legal authorities, counsel is of the opinion that at least 90% of our current gross income constitutes qualifying income.
+We estimate that as of June 30, 2004 less than 5% of our income was not qualifying income; however, this percentage could change from time to time.
+Based upon and subject to this estimate, the factual representations made by us and our managing general partner and a review of the applicable legal authorities, our counsel is of the opinion that as of that date at least 90% of our gross income constituted qualifying income.

-No ruling has been or will be sought from the IRS and the IRS has made no determination as to our status as a partnership for federal income tax purposes, the status of the operating company for federal income tax purposes or whether our operations generate "qualifying income" under Section 7704 of the Code.
-Instead, we will rely on the opinion of Stinson Morrison Hecker LLP that, based upon the Internal Revenue Code, its regulations, published revenue rulings and court decisions and the representations described below, Inergy, L.P. has been and will be treated as a partnership for federal income tax purposes and the operating company has been and will be disregarded as an entity separate from us for federal income tax purposes.
+No ruling has been or will be sought from the IRS and the IRS has made no determination as to our status as a partnership for federal income tax purposes, the status of our operating company for federal income tax purposes or whether our operations generate "qualifying income" under Section 7704 of the Code.
+Instead, we will rely on the opinion of Stinson Morrison Hecker LLP that, based upon the Internal Revenue Code, its regulations, published revenue rulings and court decisions and the representations described below, we have been and will be treated as a partnership for federal income tax purposes and our operating company has been and will be disregarded as an entity separate from us for federal income tax purposes.

-In rendering its opinion, Stinson Morrison Hecker LLP has relied on factual representations made by us and the managing general partner.
+In rendering its opinion, Stinson Morrison Hecker LLP has relied on factual representations made by us and our managing general partner.
 The representations made by us and our managing general partner upon which counsel has relied are:

-(a) Neither Inergy, L.P. nor the operating company has elected or will elect to be treated as a corporation, and
+(a) Neither we nor our operating company has elected or will elect to be treated as a corporation, and